tdewysoc/Update_Access_Model/README.md

 Download script files from Github (Code > Download ZIP)

-Place extracted folder in C: drive (or edit path in script to wherever you want to put the folder).
+Place extracted folder in C: drive (or edit path in script to wherever you want to put the folder; be sure it is called Update_Access_Model).

 In Visual Studio, select File > Open Folder > Select the folder.